pomelio/cookbook/docs/std_array.md

 - init: A value to which accumulator is initialized the first time the callback is called.
 If initialValue is specified, callbackFn starts executing with the first value in the array as currentValue.
 If initialValue is not specified, accumulator is initialized to the first value in the array, and callbackFn starts executing with the second value in the array as currentValue.
 In this case, if the array is empty (so that there's no first value to return as accumulator), an error is thrown.

-- return value: The value that results from running the "reducer" callback function to completion over the entire array.
+- return value: The value that results from running the "reducer" callback function to compvarion over the entire array.

 ```
 import std.array as arr;

-let array1 = [1, 2, 3, 4];
+var array1 = [1, 2, 3, 4];

 // 0 + 1 + 2 + 3 + 4
-let initialValue = 0;
+var initialValue = 0;

-let sumWithInitial = arr.reduce(array1,
+var sumWithInitial = arr.reduce(array1,
     |accumulator, currentValue| => accumulator + currentValue,
     initialValue
 );